TeamBeano/adjust-android-sdk/README.md

     }
     ```

-    ![][application_config]
+    ![][application-config]

     Replace `{YourAppToken}` with your app token.
-You can find this in your
+You can find this in your [dashboard].
-    [dashboard].

-    Depending on whether you build your app for testing or for production, you must
-    set `environment` with one of these values:
+    Depending on whether you build your app for testing or for production, you must set `environment` with one of these
+    values:

     ```java
     String environment = AdjustConfig.ENVIRONMENT_SANDBOX;
     String environment = AdjustConfig.ENVIRONMENT_PRODUCTION;
     ```

-    **Important:** This value should be set to `AdjustConfig.ENVIRONMENT_SANDBOX`
-    if and only if you or someone else is testing your app.
-Make sure to set the
+    **Important:** This value should be set to `AdjustConfig.ENVIRONMENT_SANDBOX` if and only if you or someone else is
-    environment to `AdjustConfig.ENVIRONMENT_PRODUCTION` just before you publish
+    testing your app.
+Make sure to set the environment to `AdjustConfig.ENVIRONMENT_PRODUCTION` just before you publish the
-    the app.
-Set it back to `AdjustConfig.ENVIRONMENT_SANDBOX` when you start
-    developing and testing it again.
+    app.
+Set it back to `AdjustConfig.ENVIRONMENT_SANDBOX` when you start developing and testing it again.

-    We use this environment to distinguish between real traffic and test traffic
+    We use this environment to distinguish between real traffic and test traffic from test devices.
+It is very important that
-    from test devices.
-It is very important that you keep this value meaningful at
+    you keep this value meaningful at all times!
-    all times!
 This is especially important if you are tracking revenue.

 ### <a id="session-tracking"></a>Session tracking

 **Note**: This step is **really important** and please **make sure that you implement it properly in your app**.
 By
 implementing it, you will enable proper session tracking by the adjust SDK in your app.

 ### <a id="session-tracking-api14"></a>API level 14 and higher

 1. Add a private class that implements the `ActivityLifecycleCallbacks` interface.
 If you don't have access to this
    interface, your app is targeting an Android API level inferior to 14.
 You will have to update manually each Activity by
    following these [instructions](#session-tracking-api9).
 If you had `Adjust.onResume` and `Adjust.onPause` calls on each
    Activity of your app before, you should remove them.

-    ![][activity_lifecycle_class]
+    ![][activity-lifecycle-class]

 2. Edit the `onActivityResumed(Activity activity)` method and add a call to `Adjust.onResume()`.
 Edit the
    `onActivityPaused(Activity activity)` method and add a call to `Adjust.onPause()`.

-    ![][activity_lifecycle_methods]
+    ![][activity-lifecycle-methods]

 3. Add on the `onCreate()` method where the adjust SDK is configured and add call  `registerActivityLifecycleCallbacks`
    with an instance of the created `ActivityLifecycleCallbacks` class.

     ```java
     import com.adjust.sdk.Adjust;